Set up a Development Environment

 yarn setup command.
 We will also check out the latest

 yarn setup command leverages Lerna to clean, bootstrap and build the core packages (including transpiling typescript).
 For more information look into Core’s

 package.json file in the root folder.

-git clone https://github.com/arkecosystem/core cd core git checkout develop #run Lerna to clean, bootstrap and build the core packages yarn setup
+1git clone https://github.com/arkecosystem/core2cd core3git checkout develop45#run Lerna to clean, bootstrap and build the core packages6yarn setup

 Step 7: Setting Up The Development Database